rcy1314/nand/README.md

 * Random (in category)
 * Toggle Opposite Color Scheme (?uri)
 * Youtube Views parsing
-* Times Since Post sorted to newest
+* Time Since Post sorted to newest
 * Plain text for finding
 * Media Rules for all your devices